DocumentationAPI ReferenceRelease Notes

 Interaction

 The data itself.
 It's the minimal annotatable unit.
-Can include input, output, information retrieval, and additional steps on the way.
+It can include input, output, and additional steps on the way.
 Read more about the interaction's structure below.
+A flow from an initial input to the final output can contain multiple interactions that should be grouped under a session.

 Data Upload Format: Structure